ChaseRushton/ica-tools/README.md

 - ICA SDK (for API-based scripts)
 - ICA CLI (for CLI-based scripts)
 - Valid ICA credentials

+## Examples
+Check the `examples/` directory for:
+- Sample parameter files for DRAGEN pipelines
+- Example workflows and scripts

 ## Security Note
 Never commit your API keys or sensitive credentials to the repository.
 Always use environment variables for sensitive information.